vickie-ks/CipherVoyage/_posts/E2EE.md

 Let’s consider WhatsApp, a leading messaging platform, which employs E2EE to secure its communications.
 WhatsApp uses the Signal Protocol to implement E2EE, ensuring that messages, calls, photos, and videos are accessible only to the sender and recipient.
 Here’s how it works:

-1. Key Generation and Exchange: Each user generates a pair of public and private keys.
+- Each user generates a pair of public and private keys.
 These keys are exchanged using the Signal Protocol to establish a secure session.

-2. Message Encryption: Messages are encrypted using a symmetric encryption algorithm (AES256).
+- Messages are encrypted using a symmetric encryption algorithm (AES256).
 The symmetric key is then encrypted with the recipient’s public key.

-3. Message Decryption: The recipient’s private key decrypts the symmetric key, which is then used to decrypt the message content.
+- The recipient’s private key decrypts the symmetric key, which is then used to decrypt the message content.

-4. Forward Secrecy: Session keys are regularly updated and discarded, ensuring that even if a session key is compromised, past communications remain secure.
+- Session keys are regularly updated and discarded, ensuring that even if a session key is compromised, past communications remain secure.

 ##### Conclusion: The Future of Secure Communication